Density and non-density of $C^\infty_c \hookrightarrow W^{k,p}$ on complete manifolds with curvature bounds: Introduction

 \end{lemma}

 Notably, this lemma in the case $1<p\le 2$ refines the $L^p$-gradient estimate found by T. Coulhon and X. T. Duong, \cite{CD}, who showed that, for some constant $C_p$,

 At the same time, our proof avoids the use of tools from Harmonic Analysis, such as the mapping properties of the Littlewood-Paley's function.
+A further, different proof of \eqref{eq_CD_intro}, obtained from $L^p$-gradient estimates for the heat kernel, can be found in \cite{LiChen}.

 \begin{remark}\emph{ As pointed out in \cite[p.7]{CD}, a minor modification of the argument in \cite[Sec.
 5]{CD_TAMS} shows the existence of manifolds (for instance, the connected sum of two copies of $\R^n$) for which \eqref{eq_CD_intro} fails for $p>n$.
+Indeed, these examples can be generalized to any $2<p\le n$ reasoning precisely as for Corollary \ref{cor_gionaludo} below.
 Note that, by Young's inequality, \eqref{eq_align_intro} implies the weaker $L^p$-gradient estimate

 Because of \cite{ChengThalmaierThompson}, \eqref{CDadditive} is met for each $1<p<\infty$ if the Ricci curvature is bounded from below.
 A direct proof of this latter result can be found in \cite[Theorem 8.2]{Pigola_ArXiv}.
 Sufficient conditions for the validity of \eqref{eq_CD_intro}, more precisely of the stronger